 - Stopped funding Automotive maintenance (but kept the current balance intact)

 By the end, he had a solution that would last him through December—nine months from now.

 “It was a stressful afternoon but by 9:30pm, my blood pressure finally went down.”
 Arron said.
 “I’m going to be OK.”

-Along with his solution, he walked away with some important truths (this list was originally posted to the Facebook Fans group where we found Arron’s story):
+Along with his short term solution, he walked away with some important truths (this list was originally posted to the Facebook Fans group where we found Arron’s story):

 - I’m still employed.

 - This is only temporary.

 - YNAB says I’ll still make closing.

 - YNAB says I can make my house payment.